 There is a reason it is called the core, it is arguably the most important muscle group(s) in your body.
 Your core is made up of several muscles but in this Killer Core Workout, we will focus on your core’s core, your abs, obliques and lower lumbar.

 Benefits of a Strong Core:

 Many injuries occur because your muscles are not strong enough or trained accordingly to take on a sudden load.
 A strong core will help protect yourself from sudden moves or surprises.
-One of the most common and devastating injuries as we age is to our lower back.
+One of the most common and devastating injuries, as we age, is to our lower back.
 The culprit?
-Generally, it is lifting something during an ordinary day in a funny direction or a little heavier than usual and next thing you know you are in severe pain.
+Generally, it is lifting something during an ordinary day in a funny direction or a little heavier than usual and the next thing you know you are in severe pain.
 The stronger your core, the less likely you are to injure yourself.

 Protection of Your Internal Organs and Central Nervous System

 Your core surrounds many of your major organs and a portion of your central nervous system.
 Therefore, this Killer Core Workout will help strengthen your muscles to create a strong protective barrier around your spine and organs.